onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Transparency
 ██████████████████████████████████████████████████████████████████

+> "I hold the maxim no less applicable to public than to private affairs, that honesty is always the best policy." - [George Washington](https://www.goodreads.com/quotes/103494-i-hold-the-maxim-no-less-applicable-to-public-than)

+> "The whole art of government consists in the art of being honest." - [Thomas Jefferson](https://www.goodreads.com/quotes/38795-the-whole-art-of-government-consists-in-the-art-of)

 > "The very word "secrecy" is repugnant in a free and open society; and we are as a people inherently and historically opposed to secret societies, to secret oaths and to secret proceedings.
 We decided long ago that the dangers of excessive and unwarranted concealment of pertinent facts far outweighed the dangers which are cited to justify it.
 Even today, there is little value in opposing the threat of a closed society by imitating its arbitrary restrictions.
 Even today, there is little value in insuring the survival of our nation if our traditions do not survive with it." - [John F. Kennedy](https://paulgraham.com/quo.html#:~:text=%22The%20very%20word,John%20F.%20Kennedy)